gini/gini-mobile-android/health-sdk/sdk/src/doc/source/setup.rst

 You should already have a scheme and host from us.
 Please contact us in case you don't have them.

-TODO: update scheme once we updated it on the backend for the gini-mobile-test client id

 The following is an example for the deep link ``ginipay-business://payment-requester``:

 .. code-block:: xml